Remedial Planning Tool NSW

 How to Use the Output Properly

 This remedial planning tool provides rough next-step guidance only.
-It is not a defect diagnosis engine and should not be treated as engineering, legal, certification or authority advice.
+It is not a defect diagnosis tool and should not be treated as engineering, legal, certification or authority advice.

 How This Remedial Planning Tool Works